-From the comfort of winter and seed catalog photos, our imaginary gardens look perfect, overwhelmed with flawless foliage, overflowing with pristine fruits.
+From the comfort of seed catalog photos, our imaginary gardens look perfect, overwhelmed with flawless foliage, overflowing with pristine fruits.
 Real gardens, of course, are not like that at all: they are not controlled environments and any neighborhood flora or fauna wholeheartedly believes it has an open invitation to move into the beds you’ve diligently dug, and mess with the plants you’ve carefully nourished from seed.
 Weeds will take away valuable space and nutrients and animals will eat some of your plants.
 So it goes.
 As gardeners, we can only guide land toward our personal goals, and expect that some creatures won’t agree with our mission.
 So, to prepare for the confrontations, meet three common garden pests:

 1. Aphids are very small, pear-shaped bugs that live in large groups on the underside of leaves.
 Some have wings, some don’t.
 Some are white, others grey, red, brown, yellow, or black.
 They greatly enjoy sucking sap out of the leaves of many vegetables, fruit, or trees, leaving them lifeless and the whole plant injured.

 There almost always is a population of aphids in a garden.
 Some even overwinter in the egg stage and greet spring alongside gardeners.
 Trouble comes when the population booms.
 Lacewings feed on aphids, so planting flowers that attract them is a great natural way to keep their numbers at bay.
 If the aphid population does get away from you, there are organic, households mixtures (such as soapy water, or a stinging nettle solution) that can be applied to kill and deter them.